Solver-in-the-Loop joint operator learning: fractional Laplace-Beltrami features for interface reconstruction: Introduction

-Interestingly, in terms of methodology, DL approaches share a conceptual similarity with traditional methods.
-The first class of DL methods aims to reconstruct a single instance of the unknown quantity by approximating it with NNs, a strategy known as ``function learning" (FuL).
+Interestingly, DL approaches share a conceptual similarity with traditional methods.
+One class of DL methods aims to reconstruct a single instance of the unknown quantity by approximating it with NNs, a strategy known as ``function learning'' or ``function representation''.
 The second class, referred to as ``operator learning'' (OpL), focuses on approximating the mapping between the input data and the desired reconstruction with NNs, capturing the underlying relationship between them.
-The FuL approach is similar to the classical iterative methods, while the OpL approach is close to the direct methods but replaces the classical mathematical formula by NNs, bypassing iterations in the reconstruction process.
+The approach to approximate a single instance is similar to the classical iterative methods.
+In contrast, the OpL approach is close to the classical direct methods, whose evaluation bypasses numerous iterations in the reconstruction process.
+In classical direct methods, the reconstruction formulas are largely heuristically guided by Green's functions or adjoint formulations, yet sometimes not rigorously derived from a complete inversion of the forward model.
+OpL replaces these intuitive yet effective mathematical formulas by operator-valued NNs coupled with its training procedure.
+The OpL methodology has been widely adopted for solving PDE-related problems \cite{2023CaoRoseberryJha,2022DengShinLuZhangKarniadakis,2021LiKovachkiAzizzadenesheli,2023MolinaroYangEngquistMishra,2025YanXuMa} by learning the inverse or forward operators directly from data.

-The PDE solver plays a crucial role in many of these methods.
-For example, classical iterative methods and FuL approaches share the similar feature of propagating information from the mismatching functions (loss functions) to the unknown parameters through iterative PDE solvers.
-While direct methods eliminate the need for iterative solvers, they usually still require a single-pass solution of the underlying PDE to generate specific intermediate functions used in the reconstruction formulas.
-Roughly speaking, the PDEs are capable of capturing rich information of the underlying physics, aiding in solving the associated inverse problems.
-Despite this, current OpL approaches are typically fully data-driven, usually referred to as ``end-to-end'', and, to the best of knowledge, have not systematically integrated PDE solvers into their architectures.
+For solving ill-posed problems, preconditioners play a crucial role as they can alleviate ill-posedness to a certain extent \cite{chow2014direct,martin1997fem}.
+Despite this, preconditioners are rarely applied in current OpL methods, due to (i) for complicated nonlinear inverse problems and NNs, development of preconditioners is highly challenging, and (ii) preconditioners usually incorporate certain PDE solvers which have not been effectively and efficiently integrated with NNs.